chainguard-dev/edu/content/chainguard/chainguard-images/getting-started-distroless.md

 ## Final Considerations

 Distroless images offer a compelling approach to creating minimal and secure container images by stripping away system components that are unnecessary at execution time, such as package managers and shells.
 While such images offer many advantages, they might require some adjustments in your existing development and deployment workflows.
-In this guide we demonstrated how to use Docker multi-stage builds to create final distroless images that include additional components, such as static binaries and application-level dependencies.
+In this guide we demonstrated how to use multi stage builds to create final distroless images that include additional components, such as static binaries and application-level dependencies.

 You can find more examples in our [Getting Started Guides](/chainguard/chainguard-images/getting-started/) page.
 Check also our article on [Debugging Distroless Images](/chainguard/chainguard-images/debugging-distroless-images/) for important tips when you run into issues and need to debug containers running distroless images.